 COASTL Background

 COASTL is led by J.P.
-Walsh (above on left) who arrived to the Graduate School of Oceanography in 2018.
+Walsh (above on right) who arrived to the Graduate School of Oceanography in 2018.
 Walsh is a Professor of Oceanography.
 For over 20 years, Walsh has been working with students, colleagues and other partners to measure and map shoreline and seafloor processes.
 Research collaborations have spanned the globe, including field efforts in many distant localities such as the Philippines, Papua New Guinea, New Zealand, France and the Caribbean.
 But some of Walsh’s favorite projects have occurred along the East Coast, to explore and understand near his home.

 Interested in working with the COAST Lab?